Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Setting default folder

-You can set current folder path by assigning a value for `currentFolderId` property.
+You can set the current folder path by assigning a value to the `currentFolderId` property.
-It can be either one of the well-known locations as **-root-**, **-shared-** or **-my-** or a node ID (guid).
+It can be either one of the well-known locations (such as **-root-**, **-shared-** or **-my-**), or a node ID (guid).

-There may be scenarios when it is needed to set default path based on relative string value rather than node ID.
+There may be scenarios where you need to set the default path based on a relative string value rather than a node ID.
-For example when folder name or path is static but its underlying ID is not (i.e. created manually by admin).
+This might happen, for example, when the folder name or path is static but its underlying ID is not (i.e. created manually by admin).
-In this case you can use `alfresco-js-api` to get node details based on its relative path.
+In this case you can use the `alfresco-js-api` to get the details of a node based on its relative path.

-Let's try setting default folder to `/Sites/swsdp/documentLibrary` without knowing it's ID beforehand.
-For the sake of simplicity example below shows only main points you may need to pay attention to:
+The example below shows how to set the default folder to `/Sites/swsdp/documentLibrary` without knowing its ID beforehand.
+For the sake of simplicity, the example below shows only the main points you should pay attention to:

 ```ts
 import { ChangeDetectorRef } from '@angular/core';